moogacs/docs.buf.build/docs/generate/managed-mode.md

 * `php_metadata_namespace` is set to the same value as php_namespace, with `\\GPBMetadata` appended.
 * `ruby_package` is set to the package name with each package sub-name capitalized, with "::" substituted for ".".

-For example, enabling **Managed Mode** for the `acme/weather/v1/weather.proto` file sets its file options to the following:
+For example, enabling **Managed Mode** for the `acme/weather/v1/weather.proto` file sets its file options to this:

 ```protobuf title="acme/weather/v1/weather.proto"
 syntax = "proto3";